TestCentricity/testcentricity_web/README.md

 Below is a list of Cucumber **Profiles** for supported locally and remotely hosted desktop and mobile web browsers (put these in in your
 `cucumber.yml` file).
-Before you can use the BrowserStack, CrossBrowserTesting, Sauce Labs, or TestingBot services, you will need to replace the placeholder text with your user account and authorization code for the cloud service(s) that you intend to connect with.
+Before you can use the BrowserStack, CrossBrowserTesting, Sauce Labs, or TestingBot services, you will need to replace the *INSERT USER NAME HERE* and *INSERT PASSWORD HERE* placeholder text with your user account and authorization code for the cloud service(s) that you intend to connect with.

     <% desktop          = "--tags ~@wip --tags ~@failing --tags @desktop --require features BROWSER_SIZE=1600,1000" %>
     <% mobile           = "--tags ~@wip --tags ~@failing --tags @mobile  --require features" %>